Alexandra Palace railway station (1873–1954): History

 Works to modernise the track began in the late 1930s and were well advanced when they were interrupted and halted by the Second World War.
-Works were completed from Highgate to High Barnet and Mill Hill East and that section was incorporated into the Northern line.
-Further works on the section between Highgate and Alexandra Palace were postponed and the line continued under the operation of the LNER.
-Because of wartime economy measures, services were reduced to rush hours only, so that after the war the dwindling passenger numbers and a shortage of funds led to the cancellation of the unfinished works in 1950.
-British Railways (the successor to the LNER) closed the line temporarily from 29 October 1951 until 7 January 1952.
-With dwindling passenger numbers passenger services to Alexandra Palace last operated on British Railways on 3 July 1954 along with the rest of the line from Finsbury Park.
+Works were completed from Highgate to High Barnet and and that section was incorporated into the Northern line.
+Further works on the section between Highgate and Alexandra Palace were postponed, and the line continued under the operation of the LNER.
+Services were reduced to rush hours only, due to wartime economy measures, so that the dwindling passenger numbers and a shortage of funds led to the cancellation of the unfinished works in 1950.

+British Railways (the successor to the LNER) closed the line temporarily from 29 October 1951 until 7 January 1952; with dwindling passenger numbers, services to Alexandra Palace last operated on 3 July 1954, along with the rest of the line from Finsbury Park.